-(d) In making the disclosures required under this section, a carrier shall not publish or otherwise reveal information regarding the amount of rebates it receives, including, but not limited to, information regarding the amount of rebates it receives on a product-, manufacturer-, or pharmacy-specific basis.
+(d) In making the disclosures required under this section, a carrier shall not publish or otherwise reveal information regarding, or that can be reasonably be calculated to reveal, the amount of rebates it receives, including, but not limited to, information regarding the amount of rebates it receives on a product-, manufacturer-, or pharmacy-specific basis.
 Such information shall be considered to be a trade secret and confidential commercial information, and shall not be a public record and shall be exempt from disclosure under clause Twenty-sixth of section 7 of chapter 4 or section 10 of chapter 66.
 A carrier shall impose the confidentiality provision of this subsection on any vendor or third party that performs any services on behalf of the carrier and that may receive or have access to rebate or estimated rebate information.

 (e) The commissioner shall adopt any written policies, procedures or regulations the commissioner determines necessary to implement this section.